ThirVondukr/passlib/docs/narr/hash-tutorial.rst

    **Changed in 1.7:**

    This section has changed under Passlib 1.7.
-Prior releases required you to pass configuration options to each call of :meth:`PasswordHash.hash` That pattern is deprecated, and will be removed in Passlib 2.0;
+Prior releases required you to pass configuration options to each call of :meth:`PasswordHash.encrypt` That pattern is deprecated, and will be removed in Passlib 2.0;
-   code should be switched to use :meth:`PasswordHash.using`...
+   code should be switched to use :meth:`PasswordHash.using` + :meth:`PasswordHash.hash`...

 Each hasher contains a number of :ref:`informational attributes <informational-attributes>`, many of which can be customized to change the properties of the hashes